Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Beam Map Predictions

 \subsection{Predicted Amplitude}

 In Fig.~\ref{fig:K2_K1_3_1_simplified}, we provide an example beam profile in a coordinate frame centered on the middle of the mirror.
 The method described above is used to generate predicted maps for any combination of wavelength, feedhorn number, or K-mirror position available in the Zemax model.
 It is worth noting that it is not possible to generate an equivalent profile natively in Zemax, due to the transfer matrix method of propagation that prohibits evaluating the field on the surface of an optic.
+We then convolve these ``true" beam maps with the emitter pattern spatial profile to arrive at the predicted beam maps.